stefan-m-lenz/BoltzmannMachines.jl/README.md

 Function name          | Short description
 --------------         | -----------------
-`aisimportanceweights` | Performs AIS on a BM.
-Calculates the importance weights for estimating the BM's partition function.
+`aisimportanceweights` | Performs AIS on a BM and calculates the importance weights for estimating the BM's partition function.
-`freeenergy`           | Computes the free energy of an RBM.
+`freeenergy`           | Computes the mean free energy of a data set in an RBM model.
-`loglikelihood`        | Estimates the loglikelihood of a dataset in a BM model using AIS.
+`loglikelihood`        | Estimates the mean loglikelihood of a dataset in a BM model using AIS.
 `logpartitionfunction` | Estimates the log of the partition function of a BM.
-`logproblowerbound`    | Estimates the lower bound of the log probability of a dataset in a DBM model.
+`logproblowerbound`    | Estimates the mean lower bound of the log probability of a dataset in a DBM model.
-`reconstructionerror`  | Computes the reconstruction error of a dataset in am RBM.
+`reconstructionerror`  | Computes the mean reconstruction error of a dataset in an RBM model.
 `sampleparticles`      | Samples from a BM model.